pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 |       └─TableScan_9      | 10000.00 | cop[tikv] | table:t, range:[-inf,+inf], keep order:false, stats:pseudo |
 +--------------------------+----------+-----------+------------------------------------------------------------+
 ```
-To "shuffle" the window operator, the plan would changed to:
+To "shuffle" the Window operator, the plan would changed to:
 ```
 mysql> explain select j, sum(i) over w from t window w as (partition by j);
 +----------------------------+----------+-----------+------------------------------------------------------------+